 - Greek Island Hopping: The Best Islands to Visit

-If you are combining a trip to Greece with visits to additional Balkan countries, you’ll want to check out these Balkan travel resources:
+If you are combining a trip to Greece with visits to additional Balkan countries, you’ll want to check out these Balkan travel resources.
+We think Bulgaria is the best country to combine with Greece, but Turkey is also an excellent choice.

 - These are the 12 Balkan Countries Plus the Top Reason to Visit Each One